MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

 - If you don't specify the `FromDate` parameter, logs are collected for the past four hours by default.

 - The `Start-SdnDiagnostics` cmdlet collects configuration state and logs for the specified SDN role.
-The accepted values are: Gateway, NetworkController, Server, SoftwareLoadBalancer.
+The accepted values are: Gateway, NetworkController, Server, LoadBalancerMux.
 You can specify roles that are installed in your SDN environment or the roles that aren't working as expected.

 - If you don't specify any credentials, the `Start-SdnDiagnostics` cmdlet uses the credentials of the current user by default.